DragonSenses/complete-ecommerce-store/journey.md

 }: StoreSwitcherProps) {
 ```

-Currently `items` is empty array and the `Navbar` is what renders `StoreSwitcher`.
-Yet we have the error:
+But in `Navbar` component we have not passed in an `items`.
+Which yields an error:

 ```sh
 Property 'items' is missing in type '{}' but required in type 'StoreSwitcherProps'.ts(2741)
 ```

-We need to pass something down as prop.
+So let's go ahead and solve this by fetching all the stores available to the user.

+- Authenticate `userId`
+- Redirect to sign-in if no `userId`
-- Need to fetch stores
+- Get stores with `prisma`